Transfers vs Rollovers: What's the Difference?

 You can move your account as often as you like between IRA providers or custodians.
 There are no limits or restrictions on these transfers, which are also known as trustee to trustee transfers.

-Keep in mind, when transferring IRAs, your account must be going into an acceptable retirement account type- meaning your Traditional IRA cannot transfer into a Roth IRA, at least without performing a Roth Conversion.
+Keep in mind, when transferring IRAs, your account must be going into an acceptable retirement account type- meaning your Traditional IRA cannot transfer into a Roth IRA, at least without performing a Roth Conversion (strategy for "backdoor Roth IRA").

 If you are unsure of your options for account type, we expand further in the "How Do I Start the Process?" section below or contact your plan administrator.